Emergencies and traumatic incidents at a service

 We can help you develop an emergency plan.
 For support, email firstname.lastname@example.org.

 Our support is also available during an emergency or traumatic incident.
-Our staff, including those at your Local Ministry Office(external link), can work alongside your traumatic incident or management teams.
+Our staff, including those at your local Ministry office, can work alongside your traumatic incident or management teams.

 See the emergency preparation licensing criteria: